These top hotel food promotions are must-haves in Singapore’s foodie calendar

-White Rose Café at York Hotel is well-known for its authentic Penang street food promotion that happens thrice-yearly.
-The upcoming edition will kick off from September 1-17, and the next edition will take place in December.
+White Rose Cafe at York Hotel is well-known for its authentic Penang street food promotion that happens thrice-yearly.
+The upcoming edition will kick off from September 1 to 17, and the next edition will take place in December.

 For sweet treats, munch on ban chang kueh filled with ground peanuts and sugar — these pancakes are made in customised small round pans that result in crisp edges and a chewy soft interior.
 Finally cool down with ice kachang and chendol laced with fragrant coconut milk and rich gula Melaka syrup.